B. Thom Stevenson

 What is the most challenging part of your process?
 Where do you find the most ease?

 I’d say the most challenging part is finding time.
 And then when I have time, that’s probably the easiest part, it’s just painting.
 I paint for me, I paint because I enjoy it.

 Does working in New York have an influence on your practice?

 It does.
 It’s such a convenient city, you know?
 Like the bodega around the corner is open 24 hours.
 But at the same time that’s such a distraction.
 New York has given me so many opportunities.
 Even material.
 When I ride the subway home at night, there are those Christian people that give out packets—I always take them.
 I’ve gotten a few nice lines of text from those too, there’s so much material.
 Also exposure to other people.
 It’s not like I go out every night, but I have the option to.
 I feel like you have some sort of like existential ease in knowing you have these options.
 That’s the same reason that I surround myself with materials.

 It has made my fingernails dirty, especially working on the clay stuff.

-B. Thom Stevenson in his Brooklyn studio, photographed by Julia Girardoni.
+B. Thom Stevenson in Brooklyn, New York on February 10, 2018.
+Photographs by Julia Girardoni.